CipherOne/swiftprotocol/README.md

 <a name="10">[10]</a> https://github.com/CirclesUBI/docs/blob/master/Circles.md

 **Note**
-This Protocol is designed to evolve over time.
-Improvements will be made as new technology is developed or it becomes clear that a change would improve the system.
+This Protocol is designed to expand over time and space.
+Improvements will be made as new technology is developed and/or a change is necessary to improve the system.
 The core principle of distributing a Universal Basic Income will NEVER change.

 Here are examples of changes / improvements that may come in the future:
 * Identity verification performed in a decentralized manner similar to circles <sup>[[10]](#10)</sup>--if proven effective against Sybil attacks.